Kale (+ broccoli, cauliflower, cabbage, etc)

 How: On top of yogurt or hot cereal.
 In a smoothie.
 As a garnish on salads.
 As a snack.

 Garlic and onions

 Why: They prevent many forms of cancer.
 And they make everything taste yummy!

 How: Onions and garlic form the base of almost any soup or sauce made in my kitchen.

 Why: Like blueberries, they are supercharged with antioxidants.
-Unlike blueberries, they are also rich in protein, fiber and iron to nourish you.
+Unlike blueberries, they are rich in protein, fiber and iron to nourish you.

 Why: A healthier way to treat a sweet tooth, they contain Magnesium and Calcium.

 How: Add 2-3 to a green smoothie to mask any bitterness.
-Combined with nuts in a food processor to make a yummy sticky crusts for pies and tarts.
+Combined with nuts in a food processor to make a yummy sticky crust for pies and tarts.
 Keep a few on hand for emergency snacking.
 Watch out for the large pits!

 Why: Sea veggies are pretty much the only dietary source of Iodine, an important mineral required for normal thyroid function.
 Iodine deficiency is linked to fibrocystic breast disease and certain forms of cancer.